 As with rarp, the print server will load its IP address from the BOOTP server when the printer is powered on.

-Configuring the IP Address with DEC NCP or BRCONFIG
+Configuring the IP Address with BRCONFIG

-Users of DEC and Novell networks have additional alternatives for configuring the IP address of Brother print servers by using the remote console facility.
-On VMS systems, you will need to have DECNET running in order to use the remote console.
-The procedure of DEC Network is as follows:
+Users of Novell networks have additional alternatives for configuring the IP address of Brother print servers by using the remote console facility.